Skip to Content

 For mesothelioma, a good biomarker might be a protein with the following properties:

-• Healthy cells do not make the protein, or they make very little of it.
+• Not associated with healthy cells: Healthy cells do not make the protein, or they make very little of it.

-Such a protein might help doctors identify earlier cases of mesothelioma.
+Such a protein might help doctors identify cases of mesothelioma earlier.

 Currently, biomarker blood testing alone is not sufficient to diagnose mesothelioma.
 But it can trigger more robust diagnostic testing, such as a biopsy.
-With biopsy results, doctors may be able to confirm or rule out a mesothelioma diagnosis.
+With biopsy results, mesothelioma specialists may be able to confirm or rule out a mesothelioma diagnosis.

 02. How Blood Tests Find Mesothelioma